ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 version 0.12 is now live at: touchterrain.geol.iastate.edu

+Jan.
+23: changed the order in which ee is intialized.
+This enables the stand alone version to use any google account for authentication, rather than having to go through congif.py (server still uses config.py)

 0.12 (Dec.
 12 - X-mas edition):
 - Transparency defaults to 40%
 - results page has link to viewstl.com to preview downloaded files